 All children are expected to complete a certain amount of learning each week outside the normal school day.
 The purpose of extended learning is for children to develop key skills and good attitudes to independent study, as well as consolidating their learning.
-Building solid foundations through securing basic knowledge, such as times tables and spellings, is incredibly important to children making good progress.
-Further to this, there are regular competitions that allow children to explore different areas of the curriculum and present their learning in a variety of formats.
-We encourage all parents to engage with their child to support independent learning and we provide a variety of materials for this.
-Expectations for extended learning are clearly set out in the policy available on the school website.
+Building solid foundations through securing basic information, such as times tables and spellings, is incredibly important to children making good progress.
+We encourage all parents to engage with their child to support independent learning and provide a variety of materials for this.
+Expectations for extended learning are clearly set out in our extended learning policy which is available on the school website.